zdalih/gmpract/README.md

 ### Model: Support Vector Machine {SVM}

 Selects the SVM model for training.
 Implemented using sklearn SVC's module.
+To get some help

+### -run [RUN_PROCESS] - Tells us to run the SVM classifier.
+REQUIRED!

+Must be set to run the tool.

 #### -k, --kernel [KERNEL_FUNCTION] - Choose one of the kernel functions [default = linear]